toolfactory/jvm-driver/docs/index.md

 <br/>

-To include ToolFactory JVM driver in your projects simply use with **Apache Maven**:
+To include ToolFactory JVM Driver in your projects simply use with **Apache Maven**:
 ```xml
 <dependency>
     <groupId>io.github.toolfactory</groupId>